nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - Alternative 2 (current choice): Find applicants by name using partial match search (or "fuzzy" search)
   - Pros: More inclusive, can find matches that are related but not exactly the same as `KEYWORD`.
-  More user-friendly as it accounts for variations or common misspellings.
-Allows for faster typing as users do not need to type our the exact name.
+  This is more user-friendly and allows for faster typing as users do not need to type the exact name out in order to find an applicant.

   - Cons: May return a larger number of results, some of which may not be relevant (false positives), potentially requiring additional filtering or sorting which can be inconvenient and time-consuming.